I think that all teachers have experienced a form of lesson planning writer's block at some point.

 5. Song Library

 The backbone of our curriculum as teachers is the music we choose.
 I love singing folk songs in my classroom and needed a way to keep track of some of my favorites.
-That's how the Sheet Music Library was born.
+That's how the Folk Song Index was born.

 I use it to document songs I've used and songs my students love to sing.
 It's about to get a major facelift in the next few months with more songs and easier navigation, but it's still a resource I personally use for my classroom ALL.
 THE.
 TIME.

-If you haven't checked it out yet, it's totally free.
+If you haven't checked it out yet, it's totally free so click here.

 Lesson planning can be a headache, but it doesn't have to be.